 This is the one that I wanted to discuss with you.

 On average, the S&P 500, which is an index- has returned 9.8% over the last 90 years.
 That’s over 90 years- probably longer than you or I will live- statistically speaking.
-And where else today can you get a return as good as 10% today?
-Seriously, if you know- tell me.
+And where else today can you get a return as good as 10%?
+Seriously, if you know- please tell me.

 Yes the S&P 500 is an American Index tracking their biggest 500 companies.
 We don’t have 500 large companies to follow in NZ.
 So we have the NZX-50, which tracks the largest 50 NZ companies.

 This data is harder to find.
 Especially, if you want to look really far back.